sktime/sktime/docs/source/get_involved/code_of_conduct.rst

 company policies, national anti-corruption and anti-bribery laws (or their absence), etc.

-For instance, it is in-principle possible to misappropriate ``sktime`` resource, while being in formal compliance with national laws, institutional laws, and local policies.
+For instance, it is in-principle possible to misappropriate ``sktime`` resource, while being in formal compliance with specific national laws, institutional laws, and local policies.
 Irrespective of this, such an action would still count as a severe CoC violation.

 Examples of not acceptable behaviour